How to Start an eBay Business: 15 Tips

 Start by choosing a category for your item.
 Then write a listing title using keywords such as brand name, size, color, or model number—any term people might use when searching for this product.
 In the description, include plenty of product details and more keywords.

 You should also try to optimize your product listings for SEO, and take advantage of eBay’s Best Match algorithm.
 In the same way that Google sorts search results, the eBay Best Match considers factors like listing title, item popularity, price, listing quality, and more to determine what customer’s see first when they search the eBay site.

 Learn more about creating listings.

 While eBay is best known for auction-style listings, you can also set a fixed price for an item to help it sell faster.
-EBay makes pricing easy with a quick listing tool that suggests the best pricing options to attract buyers based on how similar products sold in the past.

-EBay has tools you can use to calculate postage, print shipping labels, and pay for shipping right from home.
+Once you make a sale, it’s important to complete that sale quickly and accurately.
+To do so, make sure you send out the correct product through the shipping method you’ve indicated as quickly as possible, as this creates a good customer experience. eBay has tools you can use to calculate postage, print shipping labels, and pay for shipping right from home.
 Plus, you can get free shipping supplies from the U.S. Postal Service, UPS, and FedEx.

 Learn about eBay shipping options.

-Reduce returns by using clear photos and detailed descriptions in your listings, and clearly stating your return policy.
+You can also reduce the likelihood of a return by using clear photos and detailed descriptions in your listings, and clearly stating your return policy.